-Judith Larsen is a Higher Executive Officer who is employed in a ca 80% position.
+Judith Larsen is a Higher Executive Officer who is employed in an 80% position.
 She works every Monday, Tuesday, Wednesday and Friday.
 Judith is responsible for the following tasks:

 - Administratively responsible for the Course in Theory of science and ethics, HF, VITHF900 (SVT)

 - SVT-SKOK Ombudsman HSE (HMS verneombud) 2015-2016; 2017-2018

 - Provides administrative support for dissertations, summer research school, meetings, seminars and conferences